srl-labs/containerlab/docs/manual/network.md

 							                          vethe9da10a
 ```

 As explained in the beginning of this article, containers will connect to this docker network.
 This connection is carried out by the `veth` devices created and attached with one end to bridge interface in the lab host and the other end in the container namespace.
-This is illustrated by the bridge output above and the diagram above in the beginning of the article.
+This is illustrated by the bridge output above and the diagram at the beginning the of the article.

 ## Point-to-point links
 Management network is used to provide management access to the NOS containers, it does not carry control or dataplane traffic.
 In containerlab we create additional point-to-point links between the containers to provide the datapath between the lab nodes.